-Not only can strabismus harm vision, it could also be a sign of some other health problem.
+Not only can strabismus harm vision, but it could also be a sign of some other health problem.
 Sometimes it is necessary to treat the other problem in order to correct the strabismus.
 In other cases, the strabismus must be corrected by a surgical procedure to align the eyes.

 The procedures used to correct strabismus are very successful, especially when they are performed early in life.
 The longer strabismus goes uncorrected, however, the more likely it is that vision will be lost.
 That is why it is important to follow the schedule for routine children's eye examinations, even if there are no obvious problems.

 Appointments & Locations

 To make an appointment with one of our ophthalmologists, please call 216.444.2020.

 Cleveland Clinic & KOHL'S Cares Vision First Program

 Vision First was launched in 2002 through collaborative efforts of the Cole Eye Institute, Cleveland Metropolitan School District and Cleveland’s philanthropic community.
 A new partnership with KOHL’S Cares was established in 2013.
 Cole Eye Institute manages the day-to-day operations of the Cleveland Clinic & KOHL’S Vision First program and with its partners jointly promote the community activities and benefits of the Cleveland Clinic & KOHL’S Vision First throughout the year.

 Together we will help Northeast Ohio students in need of eye treatment, seek and gain the advanced care to correct their vision.
 The investment will benefit the entire community by building the confidence of our youngsters to grow into bright stars in the community.